Core Program Application

-The one-sentence version: Show us that you've done something real, that you're genuinely curious about the field, and that you'll take the club seriously.
-The rest is details.
+The one-sentence version: for Core Program, show us that you've done something real, that you're genuinely curious about a track, and that you can talk through your work clearly.
+For General Body, use the short General Body application.

 What We Look For